 - official copy of Passport/national ID (with notarized English translation);

-- GRE test reports/certificates (optional) valid as of date of online documents submission to the Ph.D. in Physics program;
+- GRE test reports/certificates (optional) valid as of date of online documents submission to the Ph.D. in Chemistry program;

 - two confidential letters of recommendation in English (with notarized English translation) written within the last 12 months (to be provided by referees electronically or in hard copy);